-But then again, exploring a greater range of the possible techniques and motor movements available will give us a much clearer understanding of what works and what doesn’t.
+However, exploring a greater range of the possible techniques and motor movements available to us will lead to a much clearer understanding of what works and what doesn’t.

 It’s like taking the same route to work every day vs. trying out many different routes.
-Sure, you may get lost sometimes, or get stuck in a dead end, but ultimately you will develop a much deeper understanding of the layout of your neighborhood, be able to optimize the commute to work, and enjoy much more efficient drives in the long run.
+Sure, you may get lost sometimes, or get stuck in a dead end, but ultimately you will develop a much deeper understanding of the layout of your neighborhood, be able to optimize your drive to work, and enjoy more efficient commutes in the long run.

-And isn’t inconsistency bad?
-Aren’t making mistakes, missing shifts, and cracking notes bad for our confidence, and won’t they lead to the reinforcement of bad habits?
+But isn’t inconsistency bad?
+Aren’t making mistakes, missing shifts, and cracking notes bad for our confidence?
+And won’t these lead to bad and difficult-to-unlearn habits?

 The benefits of inconsistent performance